Cielquan/RUlaub/ROADMAP.md

 - add state for db data (json file for testing)

-- add state for local config (json file for testing)

 - impl bridge to backend which serves above json files

 - impl bridge to backend to alter the json files